Nicaraguan Democratic Union: Chamorro's UDN-FARN

-In April 1981, El Negro's old friend Edén Pastora publicly made his break with the Sandinistas.
-The UDN-FARN became a founding member of the rebel organization Pastora was forming in Costa Rica, the Democratic Revolutionary Alliance (ARDE), on September 23, 1981.
-However, Pastora and his advisers sought to begin talks with the Sandinistas rather than immediately initiating armed struggle.
+In April 1981, El Negro's old friend, Edén Pastora publicly made his break with the Sandinistas.
+The UDN-FARN became a founding member of the rebel organization that Pastora was forming in Costa Rica, the Democratic Revolutionary Alliance (ARDE), on September 23, 1981.
+However, Pastora and his advisers sought to initiate talks with the Sandinistas rather than immediately launching an armed struggle.
 By March, El Negro's impatience led him to break with Pastora and ally with the FDN.

 FARN's tiny force, estimated at thirty men, participated in the FDN's Operation Marathon in late September 1983.
-Despite instructions not to attack the border post at El Espino, to avoid offending Honduran authorities who liked to deny that Nicaraguan rebels were based on their soil, they did so.
+Despite instructions not to attack the border post at El Espino, which would have risked offending Honduran authorities who denied that Nicaraguan rebels were based on their soil, they did so.
 The fighting crossed over the border, leading the Honduran government to expel El Negro.

-Back in Costa Rica, UDN-FARN joined the new rebel umbrella group, the United Nicaraguan Opposition (UNO) in June 1985.
+Back in Costa Rica, UDN-FARN joined the new rebel umbrella group, the United Nicaraguan Opposition (UNO), in June 1985.
 UNO/FARN began competing for the loyalties of Pastora's ARDE remnants.
 In early 1986, most of Pastora's commanders agreed to align with Chamorro, and in May, Pastora quit the struggle with a handful of remaining followers.
 However, FDN leaders were always ambivalent about supporting UNO/South.
 In January 1987, the Southern Front withdrew from UNO, citing broken promises.
 The Southern Front was brought back on board for the Nicaraguan Resistance in May.